• Skip to primary navigation

 I spent two lovely days in Hue, the capital of the Nguyễn emperors.

-During our first day in Hue, we visited the Imperial City and on the second day, we rented a bicycle and cycled along the Perfume River.
+On our first day in Hue, we visited the Imperial City and on the second day, we rented a bicycle and cycled along the Perfume River.

 The Imperial City